 El Junco, up in the highlands, is the only freshwater lake at the Galapagos Islands.
 The lake itself is an ancient volcanic crater, and popular with Frigate birds who frequently dive in to wash the salt from their feathers.
 The site is easily reached by taxi, with a short hike from the parking lot.
 If you hike around the lake then it can be muddy, so go prepared.

-On the western side of the island, along a 45-minute trail from Tijeretas Hill, you can find this horseshoe-shaped cove with a white sandy beach and shallow water that’s great for snorkeling.
+On the western side of the island, along a 45-minute trail from Tijeretas Hill lookout platform, you can find this horseshoe-shaped cove with a white sandy beach and shallow water that’s great for snorkeling.
 Sea lions, frigate birds & sea turtles are often found here, and sometimes blue-footed boobies too.

 Located on the outskirts of Puerto Baquerizo Moreno, is San Cristobal’s interpretation center, one of the few places in the islands that focuses on human history as well as the natural evolution.
 Displays tell the story of the island’s creation and the history of the first visitors and settlers to the archipelago.